kirbyUK/platformer/README.md

 If you have MinGW installed and in your path, you can use the supplied Makefile.

 1) Download the [MinGW build](http://sfml-dev.org/download/sfml/2.1/SFML-2.1-windows-gcc-4.7-mingw-32bits.zip)
 of SFML, and extract it somewhere convinient.
-I placed mine in C:\
+I placed mine in a parent directory called 'lib'.
+Do the same with libjsoncpp.

 2) Using cmd.exe, cd in to the directory and run the command:

 ```
-mingw32-make SFML_PATH=C:\SFML-2.1
+mingw32-make SFML_PATH=..\lib\SFML-2.1 LIBJSONCPP_PATH=..\lib\jsoncpp
 ```

-Replacing 'C:\SFML-2.1' with where ever you extract SFML to.

 3) Run the game